 Śrī Śrīmad Bhakti Kamala Madhusūdana Gosvāmī Mahārāja

-[June 30, 2020 is the Disappearance day of Śrī Śrīmad Bhakti Kamala Madhusūdana Gosvāmī Mahārāja in Vṛndāvana, India.
+[June 28, 2023 is the disappearance day of Śrī Śrīmad Bhakti Kamala Madhusūdana Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 SURRENDERING TO ŚRĪLA PRABHUPĀDA

 Śrī Śrīmad Bhakti Kamala Madhusūdana Gosvāmī Mahārāja appeared in a family of brāhmaṇas and was previously known as Śrī Nṛpendra Sanyāla.
 Prior to taking shelter of Śrīla Prabhupāda’s lotus feet, Śrī Nṛpendra Sanyāla worked as a reporter for the famous Bengali newspaper Amṛta Bāzār Patrikā.
 He and a number of other reporters once went to Bāgbāzār Gauḍīya Maṭha to cover the Sat-śikṣā-pradarśinī exhibition organized by Śrīla Prabhupāda.